zucced/ComfyUI-ReActor/README.md

 </div>

-### The Fast and Simple Face Swap Extension Node for ComfyUI, based on [disabled ReActor](https://github.com/Gourieff/comfyui-reactor-node) - now it goes with NSFW detector
+### The Fast and Simple Face Swap Extension Node for ComfyUI, based on [blocked ReActor](https://github.com/Gourieff/comfyui-reactor-node) - now it goes with NSFW detector

 > By using this Node you understand the [responsibility](#disclaimer))